 "People with diabetes are at risk for lower muscle strength," Colberg-Ochs says.

-One March 2016 study published in Diabetes Care, for example, found that people with type 2 diabetes had an increased amount of fat in their leg muscles, leading to muscle weakness.
+One March 2016 study in Diabetes Care, for example, found that people with type 2 diabetes had an increased amount of fat in their leg muscles, which actually lead to muscle weakness.